ltdorgtest/cmake-docs-l10n/README.ru_RU.md

 This is a localization project for CMake Documentation.

-The translations are contributed in Crowdin Project and downloaded automatically in Git Repository.
+The translations are contributed in the Crowdin Project and downloaded automatically in GitHub Repository.

 <div align="center">
 <table>